Will my course content display in the Blackboard app?

 Some options available during test creation work correctly only when students take the test on a desktop web browser.

-Not mobile compatible, can't complete test in app
+Not supported on mobile, can't complete test in app

-Tests with these settings are NOT mobile compatible and can't be completed in the app.
+Tests with these settings are NOT supported and can't be completed in the app.
 In the app, users can view test details only.
-When they Begin Attempt or Continue Attempt, a pop-up message directs users to open the test in a desktop browser instead.
+When users Begin Attempt or Continue Attempt, a pop-up message directs them to open the test in a desktop browser.

 - One at a time question presentation